 What’s a Children’s Services Council?

-A Tale of Two Children’s Services Councils…
+Types of Children’s Services Councils

 There are two different kinds of Children’s Services Councils.
 A county and its residents can choose to create an independent or a dependent Children’s Services Council.
 Both are focused on funding programs for children and families.
 The biggest difference is the source of those funds.